oscdoctest/Qi-Docs/docs/indexes.rst

   simpleType.Description = "Basic sample type";

-To read data between two indexes, ordered by the Key, define a start and an end index.
+To read data that is located between two indexes, ordered by the Key, define both a start index and an end index.
 For DateTime, use ISO 8601 representation of dates and times.
-To query for a window of Simple values between January 1, 2010 and February 1, 2010, you would define indexes and query as follows.
+For example, to query for a window of simple values between January 1, 2010 and February 1, 2010, you can define indexes and query as follows.

 ::